Harkor421/OCR-AI-SCANNER/README.md

 # PDF Text Extraction API

 Welcome to the PDF Text Extraction API.
-This API allows you to extract text and process information from PDF documents using various AI models.
+This API allows you to extract text and process information from PDF documents using various AI models from Open AI API using OCR.

 ## Usage